NastyEthan/PythonServe/createQuestions.md

 ### Identifies the name of the list being used in this response
 The list is called "z" and when the program runs the program will create the number in the fibonacci sequence and append it to the list until it reaches the desired term.

-### Describes what the data contained in the list represent in your
+### Describes what the data contained in the list represent in your program
-program
-Inside the list are the generated terms of the fibonacci sequence
+Inside the list are the generated terms of the fibonacci sequence.
+They are created by the loop and are appended into the list.

 ### Explains how the selected list manages complexity in your program code by explaining why your program code could not be written, or how it would be written differently, if you did not use the list
 Since we wanted to generate the entire fibonacci sequence up to the inputed term, we needed to be able to display multiple items.
 Without a list, we could not append the fibonacci numbers to something and then display it to show to the user.